 The Confabulation – “Tunnels and Visions” CD release

-With co-confabulators David Woodhead, Doug Wilde, Colleen Allen, Anne Lindsay, Bob Cohen and Rich Greenspoon.
+With co-confabulators David Woodhead, Doug Wilde, Colleen Allen, Anne Lindsay, Bob Cohen, Rich Greenspoon, Fern Lindzon and Rebecca Hennessy.

 For the new Tunnels and Visions CD, Confabulation ringleader David Woodhead has turned over a lot of stones to develop a unique voice, with compositions ranging from rambunctious romps to contemplative minimalism, plus stops at vintage song and contemporary parlour music on the way.